 And it’s always luscious.

-The other amazing thing is your taste buds change when you give up processed foods and all the sugar that goes with them.
-And as your taste buds grow biceps, basic food flavours explode in your mouth.
+When you give up processed foods and all the sugar that goes with them, your taste buds start evolving.
+And as your taste buds begin to flourish, even basic food flavours explode in your mouth.

-If you’ve never cooked in this way, be patient and take your time to let it grow.
-For example, many people don’t like tofu at first, but you can grow to love it with time.
+If you’ve never cooked in this way, be patient and let it grow slowly.
+For example, many people don’t like tofu at first, and it won’t happen overnight, but you may find your taste changing so much that you come to love it in time.

 Everything on this site is gluten free but obviously you can sub with the gluten equivalent if you want.